 This is obviously your atypical travel adventure with roads and cars being nonexistent.
 But that is a part of the charm of Havasupai.
 You are able to simplify and just enjoy the nature around you for what it’s worth.
 Being forced into that should actually help you reach your nature nirvana in this canyon-filled landscape.
 Not to mention that the highly sought-after permit to enter and stay overnight can only be purchased through the Havasupai Indian Reservation meaning that all the money is being put back into the community.
 And business is booming.
 I highly recommend this trip to those looking to get off the beaten path and explore the rugged landscapes that the United States has to offer.

 Remember Havasu Falls is remote and takes exact planning to make the trip run as smoothly as possible.
 Having your group all call about permits on February 1st of next year is one way to boost the likelihood of getting a camping permit on the day of your choosing.
-I also mentioned before, nearby Kanab, Utah has a daily lottery for permits to the Havasupai Falls area so why not take a stop there.
+I also mentioned before, nearby Kanab, Utah has a daily lottery for permits to the Havasupai Falls area so why not make a stop there.
 The town is only an hour from famous rock formations like Horseshoe Bend and Upper Antelope Canyon.
 Hitting all three is hard but possible and if you are having to fly into the American Southwest to see these natural wonders, I think it is worth a shot.

 Good luck and do not forget to take lots of pictures!